SonarSource/sonarlint-vscode/README.md

 ## Feedback

-The preferred way to discuss about SonarLint is by posting on the [SonarLint Google Group](https://groups.google.com/forum/#!forum/sonarlint).
-Feel free to ask questions, report issues, and give suggestions on the Google Group.
+The preferred way to discuss about SonarLint is by posting on the [SonarSource Community Forum](https://community.sonarsource.com/).
+Feel free to ask questions, report issues, and give suggestions.

 Issue tracker: https://jira.sonarsource.com/browse/SLVSCODE